Optimal Causal Annotations: An Application to Casenotes in Social Services: Proofs

 We also denote the AIPW estimator with oracle nuisances, $ \hat{\tau}^*_{AIPW}$, as

 We study convergence within a batch$-t$, fold$-k$ subset; the decompositions above give that convergence also holds for the original estimators.

 The first step studies the limiting mixture distribution propensity arising from the two-batch process and shows that the use of the double-machine learning estimator (AIPW), under the weaker product error assumptions, gives that the oracle estimator is asymptotically equivalent to the oracle estimator where missingness follows the limiting mixture missingness probability.
-The latter of these is a sample average of iid terms and follows a standard central limit theorem.
-Recalling that $\tilde{R}_i = \mathbb{I}[U_i \geq \pi^*(X_i)],$ we wish to show:
+The latter of these is an independent triangular array or a weighted sum of two batchwise i.i.d. averages and follows a standard central limit theorem.
+We wish to show $\hat\tau_{AIPW}-\tilde{\tau}_{AIPW} \to_p o_p(n^{-\frac 12})$, i.e. that:

 Next we show that the estimator with feasible nuisance estimators converges to the estimator with oracle knowledge of the nuisance functions

 The result follows by the standard limit theorem applied to the estimator with oracle nuisance functions.